izzygomez/izzygomez.github.io/README.md

 This repo uses [`pre-commit`](https://pre-commit.com/) to automatically format & lint files before they are committed, & also as part of the required checks before a PR can be merged.
 See `.pre-commit-config.yaml` for configuration details.

-Note that `package.json` is included in order to power GitHub Actions workflows (TODO implement), but it is not necessary for local development.

 <details>
 <summary><h2>TODOs</h2></summary>